Trump's New Infrastructure Plan Calls For Selling Off Two Airports - Slashdot

 "Money-losing infrastructure"?
 Is our infrastructure supposed to be making money?
 Is that supposed to be the goal of our government?
 Are both failing if they are not profit-making machines?
 Is that how we are supposed to look at things now?

 Infrastructure is a government provided service for the common weal.
 We-the-Citizens (and most non-citizens too, while we're at it) pay for it in order to make our lives better - and to help our business prosper too, if possible.
-I don't care if the local highway or park
+I don't care if the local highway or park aren't profitable; the lack is made up by my taxes.
+I do have a concern if the taxes are poorly spent or self-serving pork projects get tax money they shouldn't... but the solution isn't too de-fund infrastructure in general.

+This whole thing reminds me of Ajit Pai's "solution" to the US's poor internet ranking: if not enough people are getting broadband, redefine broadband until it's slow enough that the statistics don't look as bad.
+Meanwhile, with Trump: If maintaining government infrastructure costs more than we would like to pay, sell it all until it matches our budget.
+It's all about moving the goalposts - at a cost to the citizen - rather than fixing the actual problem.

 Re: (Score:2)